Pawn Stars: Rick and Chumlee on what's it really like working together?

 Chumlee: So, at the time I was assistant manager at McDonald's.
-Rick decided he was gonna buy a Quiznos [a subway sandwich takeaway].
-They approached me to run the Quiznos and did that for a while and I pretty much started working at the pawnshop right away.
+Rick decided he was gonna buy a Quiznos [a subway sandwich restaurant ].
+They approached me to run it and did that for a while and I pretty much started working at the pawnshop right away.
 I worked five days a week at Quiznos and it closed at five o'clock and then I drove three minutes to the pawnshop.
 I did that for 135 days without a day off.

 Right about the time, Rick got rid of Quiznos and I was working full-time at the shop, the show picked up and you know the rest is history.